LAMECH9/TakaTech_AI/README.md

 ## 1. What problem are you solving?

-Agricultural markets in Kenya generate massive organic waste that is poorly managed, leading to:
+Agricultural markets in Kenya generate massive Food waste that is poorly managed, leading to:

 - **Environmental Impact:** Methane emissions from decomposing waste
 - **Economic Loss:** Valuable organic matter is discarded